NitBravoA92/budget-app/README.md

 Upcoming improvements:

-- [ ] Add Forms to create a new category and payment
+- [x] Add Forms to create a new category and payment
-- [ ] Add the functionality to list categories and payments
+- [x] Add the functionality to list categories and payments
-- [ ] Add the integration tests using capybara gem
+- [x] Add the integration tests using capybara gem
-- [ ] Create the CSS styles for the app
+- [x] Create the CSS styles for the app
+- [ ] Deploy the application

 <p align="right">(<a href="#readme-top">back to top</a>)</p>